 If behavioural problems are emerging, here are some things that schools can do to support these children:

 - consider using tools such as the Strengths and Difficulties Questionnaire to better understand underlying difficulties.
-This will tell you how severe a child’s difficulties might be, and can help determine whether a child needs a referral for further assessment by mental health or SEND specialists.
+This will tell you how severe a child’s difficulties might be, and can help determine whether a child needs a referral for further assessment by mental health or specialists in working with children with additional needs.
 You can use this tool in partnership with parents and carers as a joint problem-solving exercise.
 Any child at risk of being excluded should be screened to understand any hidden difficulties or special educational needs.
-Some targeted, small group work such as introducing nurture groups for children who are struggling, also have a good record of producing improvements.

 - explore with the pupil and their parents or carers whether behavioural problems may be linked to the child’s wider environment (e.g. friends, family, the area they live in or school life).
 Help children get extra support through school and community counselling or child and adolescent mental health services (CAMHS)

-- where behaviour appears related to learning difficulties or disabilities, work with the SENDco and parents and carers to investigate further and to develop classroom management strategies and adjustments to the learning environment and process
+- where behaviour appears related to learning difficulties or disabilities, work with the additional needs co-ordinator and parents and carers to investigate further and to develop classroom management strategies and adjustments to the learning environment and process

-- help parents to link up with support programmes which can provide parents with strategies to support their child, such as Triple P and Incredible Years.
+- help parents to link up with support programmes which can provide parents with strategies to support their child.
 Parenting strategies are often the most effective in helping children make progress when children are stuck in patterns of challenging behaviour.